Hamit Karakus

-Hamit Karakus (born 22 February 1965) is a Turkish-Dutch politician, who has a seat in the Senate and previously served as an alderman in Rotterdam.
+Hamit Karakus (born 22 February 1965) is a Turkish-Dutch politician and police officer, who previously served as a member of the Senate and as an alderman in Rotterdam.
 He is a member of the Labour Party (PvdA).

 Born in Turkey, Karakus grew up in Steenwijk and later moved to Rotterdam to work as a police officer.
 After ten years of service and reaching the rank of police sergeant, he became deputy director of a real estate brokerage firm in 1998.
 He continued working there until he was appointed Rotterdam's alderman of housing and spatial planning in 2006.
 He resigned from that position eight years later, after his party had suffered losses in the 2014 municipal election with Karakus as lijsttrekker.

-He subsequently became CEO of the organizations Platform31 and IVO and started serving as a senator in March 2021.
+He subsequently became CEO of the organizations Platform31 and IVO and served as a senator between 2021 and 2023.
+He was appointed chief of the North Holland police in September 2023.

 Early life and career

 He was born in 1965 in the Turkish city Kırşehir.
 He lived in the surrounding countryside, where his parents worked as farmers.
 Karakus has two brothers and two sisters.
 His father moved to Western Europe as a migrant worker in the late 1960s and his family joined him in 1973 in the Overijssel city Steenwijk, where Karakus's father worked in a carpet factory.

 He attended an lts high school in Steenwijk, where he was trained in metalworking, between 1979 and 1983.
 His teacher had recommended a havo level education, but Karakus's father preferred a vocational education for his son.
 Karakus subsequently worked at a warehouse of Heuga, the carpet factory that also employed his father.

 He followed training to become a policeman at De Cloese in the Gelderland town Lochem in the years 1987–88.
 Thereafter, Karakus joined the Rotterdam-Rijnmond police force, working for seven years as an officer in the northern part of Rotterdam and for three years as a police sergeant in the nearby city Schiedam.
 He was also involved in investigating organized crime, and he served as a Turkish interpreter and a spokesperson about extortion by the Kurdistan Workers' Party.
 Furthermore, he promoted the Dutch Police Union between 1991 and 1994.

 Karakus left the police in 1998 to work for the real estate brokerage firm Atta Makelaars as deputy director.
 He continued working there until he became an alderman in 2006.